Biodiesel in the United States

+In 2020, about 1.8 billion gallons of biodiesel were produced in the United States, with about 197 million gallons and 145 million gallons being imported and exported respectively.

 U.S. biodiesel production hit an all-time high in 2015, its second record-breaking year in a row.
 EPA statistics show production of 1.813 billion gallons in 2015, up from the previous record of 1.74 billion gallons in 2014.

 Feedstock development

 A pilot project in Unalaska/Dutch Harbor, Alaska, is producing fish oil biodiesel from the local fish processing industry in conjunction with the University of Alaska Fairbanks.
 It is rarely economic to ship the fish oil elsewhere and Alaskan communities are heavily dependent on diesel power generation.
 The Alaskan Energy Authority factories project 8 e6USgal of fish oil annually.

 A doctoral student at Utah State University has initiated a program called FreeWays to Fuel, which is growing oilseed crops in previously unused municipal land such as highway rights of way.
 The student, Dallas Hanks, estimates that in the U.S., 10 e6acre of such unused land exists—land which generally serves no other purpose and currently costs tax dollars to maintain.
 Early yields from the crops are promising, and the program has spread to other land-grant universities across the nation.